romanovar/evaluation_MIL/readme.md

 While some of the parameters are clear in their function and role, others are more obfuscating.
 Here we describe the role and effect of each parameter:
-* `resized_images_before_training`: Currently working only for X-Ray dataset.
-If true, the parameter triggers preprocessing to start in `preprocess_images.py`, in training scripts (`train_models.py`, `run_cross_validation.py`, `train_models_on_subsets.py`) the parameter indicates that the input images are already preprocessed and can be just loaded without any processing needed.

 * `skip_processing_labels`:
 If false, then the raw data and csv files are read, preprocessed and used.
 This is computationally heavier.
 So after reading raw labels, a preprocessed csv is created, which can be used instead for next times. \
 If true, preprocessing is skipped and the generated csv is read directly from the specified path.
-* `train_mode`: The parameter is applicable only in the training scripts (`train_models.py`, `run_cross_validation.py`, `train_models_on_subsets.py`).
+* `train_mode`:
-If true, the parameter triggers training procedure in the training scripts \
+If true, then some scripts train a neural network from the training set \
-If false, the script loads a preciously trained and saved model and does predictions on the train, validation, and test set.
+If false, same scripts instead save predictions on train, validation, and test set

 * `use_xray_dataset`:
 If true, xray dataset is used and paths to xray files \